wazuh/wazuh-documentation/source/installation_guide/installing-wazuh-server/packages-installation/wazuh_server_rpm.rst

 Filebeat is the tool on the Wazuh server that will securely forward the alerts and archived events to the Logstash service on the Elastic Stack server(s).
 In a single-server configuration, you may entirely skip installing Filebeat, since Logstash will be able to read the event/alert data directly from the local filesystem without the assistance of a forwarder.

-The rpm package is suitable for installation on Redhat, Centos and other modern RPM-based systems.
+The rpm package is suitable for installation on Red Hat, CentOS and other modern RPM-based systems.

 1. Install the GPG keys from Elastic, and the Elastic repository::